-1.5 Use Classes Order
+1.6 Use Classes Order

-1.5.1 The Town and Country Planning (Use Classes) (Amendments) (England) Regulations 2020 came into effect on 1st September 2020.
-Use classes A, B1 and D no longer exist.
-A new class E (commercial, business and service) has been created.
-This subsumes A1 (shops), A2 (financial and professional services), A3 (restaurants and cafes) and B1 (business).
-For previous use class A4 (drinking establishment) and A5 (hot food takeaway), the use classes have become sui generis uses.
+1.6.1 The Town and Country Planning (Use Classes) (Amendments) (England) Regulations 2020 came into effect on 1st September 2020.
+Use classes A, B1 and D no longer exist. new class E (commercial, business and service) has been created.
+This subsumes (shops), A2 (financial and professional services), A3 (restaurants and cafes) and (business).
+For previous use class A4 (drinking establishment) and A5 (hot food takeaway). the use classes have become sui generis uses.
 B2 and B8 remain.

-1.5.2 It will be the role of the Full Wyre Local Plan Review to assess the detailed implications of the impact of the Use Classes Order changes.
-References within the Local Plan that refer to the former Use Class A. B1 and D should be read in accordance with their latest corresponding use class.
+1.6.2 It will be the role of the Full-Wyre Local Plan Full Review to assess the detailed implications of the impact of the Use Classes Order changes.
+References within the Local Plan that refer to the former Use Class A, B1 and D should be read in accordance with their latest corresponding use class.
 Figure 1.2 sets out the former and the latest corresponding use classes and the consequential implications for policies within the Local Plan.

-Former Use Class Latest Corresponding Use Class Relevant Local Plan Policy Effected by Use Class Use Class A Use Class E EP7, SA3/2 Use Class A1 Use Class E(a) EP6, SA4 Use Class B Use Class E(g) and Use Class SP4, EP1, SA7
+Relevant Use Former Latest Local Corresponding Class Plan Policy Use Class Effected by Use Class Use Class A Use Class E EP7, SA3/2 Use Class A1 Use Class E(a) EP6, SA4 SP4, EP1, SA7 Use Class B Use Class E(g) and Use Class Use Class B1 Class Use (B2 and B8) E(g)and B8 A2/3, SA3 SA4, SA5, SA7